 Measures the school’s impact on the academic achievement level of groups of students from year to year.

-The data provided focuses on PA cyber charter schools scores, based on the PDE 2019 Act 82 Building-Level Profile Results.
+The data provided focuses on Pennsylvania’s public, cyber charter schools’ scores based on the PDE 2019 Act 82 Building-Level Profile Results.

 PDE explains that these scores are designed to help inform the public of school performance and allow them to compare schools, while also providing a score for educators to use as part of their evaluation system and a methodology to analyze their strengths and needs.